-For many tutorials / seminars you will be able to self-manage the group to which you are allocated.
+For other modules (typically in later years) tutorials / seminars can be self-managed.
 You will receive an email from Tabula notifying you that you are able to sign up to a group.
 You can follow a link from the email or you can navigate to the sign up page on Tabula.
 The group name may contain details about the timing of the sessions.